 We did have a little to wait for the sandwiches as it was so busy in the tiny little café, but that was fine as me and my friend had a little chat about what we thought tempeh would be like and what we were going to do after the meal (we did end up going to Royal Crescent) but as some time past; our sandwiches arrived.

 I was so excited to try this sandwich, just to be able to say I’ve actually tried tempeh.
-After the first bite I was in food heaven, tempeh has such a unique taste that I am so in love with, it is so delicious – not even joking.
+After the first bite I was in food heaven.
+Tempeh has such a unique taste that I am so in love with, it is so delicious.
 I didn’t expect it to taste as good as it did.
-Tempeh is an acquired taste, it is like a nutty, chewy texture (it is fermented soybeans in case you did not know) so of course it is something you have to like.
+Tempeh is an acquired taste, it is like a nutty, chewy texture.
 But for me, I enjoyed it and wanted a second sandwich it was that nice.
 Everything in that sandwich combined together was heavenly.
 Even the side salad and beetroot ‘slaw was tasty – especially the ‘slaw, I have no idea what dressing they had put on it, but it was scrumptious nevertheless.
 Definitely worth the visit here.

-My Sandwich and Soy latte cost me a total of £9.75 – for a vegan meal in a café, this is pretty decent.
-If you are ever in Bath and want to check out a veggie café then I would definitely recommend this café to you.
+My Sandwich and Soy latte cost me a total of £9.75.
+For a vegan meal in a café, this is pretty decent.
+If you are ever in Bath then I would definitely recommend this café to you.
 Quick service, lovely staff, delicious food and stunning location.
 If I ever find myself back in Bath, this is one place I shall re-visit for food and a cuppa.